 - burger buns, lettuce, avocado, mayonnaise/vegannaise, sliced tomato, red cabbage for serving

-Make your flax eggs by mixing together 2 tbsp ground flax with 6 tbsp water and set aside for 5 mins
+- Make your flax eggs by mixing together 2 tablespoon ground flax with 6 tablespoon water and set aside for 5 mins

 Hot tip for quinoa: I make a big batch on a sunday in the rice cooker and freeze it in portions so that it can be used during the week without the hassle and time required to make it up fresh.
 It loses no flavour in the freezing process and saves you a heap of time in the kitchen on those busy nights.
 Just remember to grab it out of the freezer in the morning!